 Are you a new morel hunter?
 Wondering about may apples and morels?
 Do they really grow more often under mayapples?

-In this article we’ll cover ever tip and trick we know for finding more morels around mayapples.
+In this article, we’ll cover every tip and trick we know for finding more morels around mayapples.

 Do Morels Grow Under Mayapples?

 Yes and no. Mayapples were traditionally used to know when to start hunting morels in the spring.
 When Mayapples start to sprout from the soil it’s a good time to hunt for morels.

 “Hunt morels when you see the May apples open.”- Anonymous

 Avid morel hunters don’t recommend seeking mayapple patches explicitly as a way to find more morels.